Team-Syllica/team-syllica.github.io/README.md

 - [`/maps/`](https://syllica.team/maps/) - All our released maps.
 Params:
   - `?id=TKL1` - The map page with ID "TKL1".
 If no ID matches content.json, this field is ignored and the maps grid is loaded instead.
   - `&shader_info` - Requires a valid Map ID, optional.
 Opens the Shader Info popup, if it exists.
-  - `&server_info` - Requires a valid Map ID, optional.Opens the Server Info popup, if it exists for the article.
+  - `&server_info` - Requires a valid Map ID, optional.
+Opens the Server Info popup, if it exists for the article.
 Takes priority over Shader Info.
   - `&walkthrough` - Requires a valid Map ID, optional.
 Redirects to the map's walkthrough video, if it exists.
 Takes priority over opening popups.
   - `&download` - Requires a valid Map ID, optional.
 Opens a download redirect.
 Takes priority over all others.
     - `download=latest` - Redirects to the latest released download of the opened map.